eoefelein/CPP_Projects/README.md

 # CPP_Projects

-Lab 1: Arrays & Recursion
+Lab 1: ARRAYS & RECURSION

 Write a method to sort an array bag in ascending order, using the Bubble Sort.
 Implement two (2) versions of the binary search, one using repetition and one using recursion.